hallofstairs/raphtory-stubs/README.md

 # raphtory-stubs

 🚧 WIP!
-Many of these types are incomplete and/or incorrect 🚧
+Some of these types are incomplete and/or incorrect 🚧

 Type stubs for the [Raphtory](https://github.com/pometry/raphtory) library.